audiBookning/sample-nestjs-stripe/README.md

 - Integrate with a database.
 Maybe do it in a different repo in order to separate the basic "routing" implementation on its own?

+## Disclaimer

+This code is not and will never be maintained.
+It is just some random sample code.

+Feel free to copy and make any change you like.

+##

 License
 ISC © 2021 AudiBookning